nikitastupin/clairvoyance/.github/CONTRIBUTING.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

 ### Developer Environment Setup
-We recommend to use [VSCodium](https://vscodium.com/#install)/VSCode IDE with recommended extensions (automatically suggested).

 To resolve dependencies, execute the following commands in your terminal:

 ```shell
 python -m pip install pipx
 pipx ensurepath